When it comes to indoor air quality, we're sure you would go above and beyond to keep your family safe and breathing the best air possible.

 Step 4: Drill small holes on the marked spot.

-Step: 5: Attach mounting bracket to the surface with the screws supplied.
+Step: 5: Attach the mounting bracket to the surface with the screws supplied.

 Step 6: Mount the rest of the detector.
-Also applies to smoke detectors.
+It also applies to smoke detectors.

-Always make it a priority to routinely test your detectors.
+Always make it a priority to test your detectors routinely.
 And change the batteries twice a year.
-Good rule of thumb is spring and fall (when you change your clocks).
+A good rule of thumb is spring and fall (when you change your clocks).